 F = ma

-- F is the force applied to the mass
+- F is the force required to overcome the inertia of an object

 - a is the acceleration caused by the force